siderolabs/talos/website/content/v1.1/kubernetes-guides/configuration/replicated-local-storage-with-openebs-jiva.md

 ## Testing a simple workload

-Now proceed on to testing the jiva installation, let's first create a PVC referencing the `openebs-jiva-csi-default` storage class:
+In order to test the Jiva installation, let's first create a PVC referencing the `openebs-jiva-csi-default` storage class:

 ```yaml
 kind: PersistentVolumeClaim